userotti/suite/STYLE.md

 <!--
 Here we pay homage to the legends who have written about the rule.
 There are typically de-facto resources which most probably helped inspire our own content.
-If you've read from somewhere to help you write this, pleasse list them here.
+If you've read from somewhere to help you write this, please list them here.
 This header is also enforced by the interpreter and must be last.
 -->
 # Resources